 8. You Don't Need a Specialized Degree or Previous Teaching Experience

 One great aspect of teaching English abroad is that you don’t need to invest tens of thousands of dollars or years of your life into getting a specialized degree.
-Whether you graduate with a degree in engineering, English lit, psychology or any of those liberal arts degrees that people keep telling you will never get you a job, you can make good money teaching English abroad.
-The key is to get TEFL certified, which will provide you with the skills and qualification to get hired to teach English abroad.
+Whether you graduate with a degree in engineering, English literature, psychology or any of those liberal arts degrees that people keep telling you will never get you a job, you can make good money teaching English abroad.
+The key is to get TEFL certified, which will provide you with the skills and qualifications to get hired to teach English abroad.

 9. You'll Make An Important Difference in the Lives of Others

 Anybody who has taught, coached or mentored others understands the challenges and satisfaction of teaching and making a difference in the lives of others.
 It’s a powerful feeling that inspires many of society’s most talented citizens to forego more lucrative opportunities in other fields to pursue a career in education.

 The vast majority of students you work with while teaching English abroad will not just be taking classes for fun or even just to pass the class.
 For billions of people worldwide learning English significantly enhances their educational and professional opportunities and empowers them to get better jobs and make a tangible difference in their standard of living for themselves and even their families.

 What is the Key to Getting a Great Job Teaching English Abroad?